Skip to main content Skip to sitemap

 Benefits of Quitting

-• The amount of oxygen in your blood improves within 8 hours and carbon monoxide levels normalize within 12 hours
+• The amount of oxygen in your blood improves within eight hours and carbon monoxide levels normalize within 12 hours.

-• Within 2 weeks to 3 months, your circulation improves and your lungs begin to work better
+• Within two weeks to three months, your circulation improves, and your lung function begins to improve.

-• You will also save money, smell better, not have to go outside in the cold to smoke, be able to do more physical activities, taste food better and be a good role model to those around you
+• You will also save money, avoid smelling like smoke, be able to skip trips outside in the cold to smoke, be able to participate in more physical activities, notice improved taste in food, and be a good role model to those around you.

 Other Resources